umbraco/UmbracoDocs/Extending/Section-Trees/Trees/index.md

 ### Customising the Root Tree Node

 The first node in the tree is referred to as the **Root Node**.
-You might want to assign a custom icon to the Root Node or specify a custom url route path in the backoffice to use with your custom tree.
-Perhaps if you had a single page app you customise the Root Node by overriding the abstract `CreateRootNode` method.
+You can customise the Root Node by overriding the abstract `CreateRootNode` method.
+You can assign a custom icon to the Root Node.
+You can also specify a custom URL route path in the backoffice to use with your custom tree.
+The method can be useful if your section has a single node (single page app).

 [See Also: How to create your own custom section](../Sections/index.md)